dutchsloot84/Release-Copilot/README.md

 python scripts/write_jira_token.py CLIENT_ID CLIENT_SECRET CODE
 ```

-Follow Atlassian's docs to obtain the authorization `CODE`.
-The script
+The script writes to the path from `JIRA_TOKEN_FILE` (default
-writes `jira_token.json` (gitignored) and the tools automatically use and
+`secrets/jira_oauth.json`) and the tools automatically use and refresh
-refresh this token for subsequent Jira requests.
+this token for subsequent Jira requests.